RobertBeckebans/Quake-III-Arena-D3D11/README.md

 # Quake 3: Arena NT #

-This is a version of the Quake 3: Arena source code built for x64 & ARM, Direct3D 11 and, optionally, for Windows 8.
+This is a version of the Quake 3: Arena source code built for x64 & ARM, Windows 8 and Windows Desktop, Direct3D 11, XAudio2 and XInput.

 http://twitter.com/PJayB